tessgi/TessGiWebsite/content/pages/observing/proposal-tools.md

 -->

 ### ticgen
-ticgen is a Python package that allows users calculate a TESS magnitude from various other bandpasses, and calculate a 1-sigma noise level.
+ticgen is a Python package that allows users to calculate a TESS magnitude from various other bandpasses, and calculate a 1-sigma noise level.
 This feature is also enabled in the [Web TESS Viewing (WTV) tool](https://heasarc.gsfc.nasa.gov/cgi-bin/tess/webtess/wtv.py).
 This package adds the ticgen and ticgen-csv tools to the command line.

 The code and documentation is hosted on [Github](https://github.com/tessgi/ticgen) and only briefly summarized here.